usnistgov/ARIAC_docs/.history/docs/automated_evaluation/automated_evaluation_overview_20231215113618.md

 1. To run the automated evaluation you must have docker installed.
 The instructions for installing Docker Desktop (a GUI program that interfaces with Docker) are found [here](https://docs.docker.com/desktop/install/ubuntu/).
 The instructions to install Docker Engine with the commanand-line interface only are found [here](https://docs.docker.com/engine/install/ubuntu/).
 Either should work for testing the automated evaluation.

-2. In order to enable Nvidia GPU acceleration for the docker container you must install the [Nvidia Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker).

-3. After docker is installed pull the ARIAC image from docker hub using the terminal command:
+2. After docker is installed pull the ARIAC image from docker hub using the terminal command:

-    `docker image pull nistariac/ariac2024:latest`
+    `docker image pull nistariac/ariac2023:latest`

-4. Next ensure that the most up-to-date version of ARIAC2023 (at least version 1.2) is on your machine.
+3. Next ensure that the most up-to-date version of ARIAC2023 (at least version 1.2) is on your machine.
 You can ensure this by running `git pull` from `~/ariac_ws/src/ariac`

-5. Navigate to the `automated_evaluation` folder
+4. Navigate to the `automated_evaluation` folder

     `cd ~/ariac_ws/src/ariac/automated_evaluation`

-6. Add your team configuration file to this folder.
+5. Add your team configuration file to this folder.
 It can be named however you like.

-7. Ensure that the `build_docker_image`, `build_container` and `run_trial` scripts can be run as executables:
+6. Ensure that the `build_container` and `run_trial` scripts can be run as executables:

-    `chmod +x build_docer_image.sh build_container.sh run_trial.sh`
+    `chmod +x build_container.sh run_trial.sh`

-8. Make sure the docker engine is running.
+7. Make sure the docker engine is running.

-9. Add any trials you want to test to the `~/ariac_ws/src/ariac/automated_evaluation/trials` folder.
+8. Add any trials you want to test to the `~/ariac_ws/src/ariac/automated_evaluation/trials` folder.
 These will be copied to the container during the build process.

-10. Run the build script with the name of your configuration file (without .yaml) as the first argument.
-If your host machine has nvidia graphics cards you can add the 'nvidia' argument to the build script to enable gpu acceleration.
-For example to build the nist_competitor example you would run:
+9. Run the build script with the name of your configuration file (without .yaml) as the first argument and the port number for VNC as the second.
+For example to build the nist_competitor container on port 6080 you would run:

-    `./build_container.sh nist_competitor nvidia`
+    `./build_container.sh nist_competitor 6080`

-    - If you do not have nvidia graphics cards or do not want to use gpu acceleration you can run the script without the nvidia argument:

-    `./build_container.sh nist_competitor`

     - To run the nist_competitor example the personal_access_token should be replaced with the following: `github(UNDERSCORE)pat(UNDERSCORE)11AMERXRA0077fKXamvIKb_3YPuZm5p653Jerzr0BB0PfaFjv2OC5aPs1ujpYTeqm6JX6DNC3GXsCg1xYu`